 Phase 2: Fill the gap

-Tip: When you are reading, I recommend that you use the Pomodoro Technique to maintain your concentration and retention.
-Also, you can have a cup of coffee after reading.
-Research suggests that having caffeine after studying will help to consolidate your memory.
+Tip: While reading, I recommend using the Pomodoro Technique to maintain concentration and retention.
+You can also enjoy a cup of coffee after a study session.
+Some research suggests that caffeine consumed after learning may help with memory consolidation.

 Phase 4: Evaluate your knowledge and repeat the cycle